vlang/ved/README.md

 # Vid
-## Open-source editor written in V with the performance of Sublime Text
+## Text editor written in V with the performance of Sublime Text

 Open source release on August 7.